SebastianWilson/MLpage/index.md

 **Discussion**

 There are many variables at play which need to be tweaked to perfection which may be a major hurdle in finding the right patterns.
 There are also many other variables that can be taken into account in the future such as weather, seasonal trends, and any major events which could heavily impact the market.
 We hope to find some patterns which could help analysts predict the state of the market.
 The advantage of using machine learning is being able to go through a large number of data and catch patterns which may not be easily seen by a human eye.

+**Conclusion**

+With the Agglomerative Hierarchical Clustering method, we were able to find 3 clusters that had 70%+ reliability and 30+ associated patterns.
+Although this is a good rate, due to the absence of volume variable in our method, we weren't able to reliably predict any real investment.
+However, analysts could use this data as a supplement to analyses.
+Moving forward, we hope to add volume to our method, which will help us predict future trend better.

 **References**